Clutter-Aware Integrated Sensing and Communication: Models, Methods, and Future Directions: Clutter Modeling and Estimation

 When no targets are present within the training snapshots, i.e., $\mathbf{y}_n[\ell] = \mathbf{y}_{\text{c},n}[\ell] + \bm{\eta}_n[\ell]$, the process of estimating the interference-plus-noise covariance is considerably simplified and can be performed directly from frequency-domain snapshots without range focusing, since no target excision is required.
 Under the assumption of local-homogeneity over the selected training snapshots, one can employ classical SCM-based estimation \cite{Kay1993} on each subcarrier:

 where $\mathcal{T}$ is the training set and $|\mathcal{T}| = N_\text{tr}$.
 To ensure reliable estimation, the Reed-Mallett-Brennan (RMB) guideline recommends a minimum of $N_\text{tr}\ge2D$ independent samples, where $D$ denotes the DoFs processed.
 Specifically, $D=N_\text{r}$ applies for spatial-only processing, while $D=N_\text{r}L$ applies for space-time processing involving $L$ symbols.
+In addition to sample support, covariance estimation quality also depends on the slow-time structure of the probing waveform used to collect the secondary data, especially for space-time covariance learning.
+Deterministic sensing waveforms are generally preferable, since temporally white communication symbols tend to whiten the slow-time statistics after averaging and weaken clutter Doppler selectivity.
 In practice, only a small number of slow-time symbols ($L\approx 12-14$) may be available per CPI.
 Thus, if one relies only on per-symbol snapshots for spatial SCM learning, $N_\text{tr}\leq L$ can be insufficient when $N_\text{r}$ is large.
 For STAP, the adaptive dimension grows to $D=N_\text{r}L$ and reliable estimation of $\mathbf{R}_{I,n}^{\text{st}}$ typically requires additional independent secondary snapshots, e.g., across training range gates or multiple CPIs.
 Note that the clutter statistics often vary relatively slowly with frequency, and in such cases it is not necessary to estimate the clutter covariance at every subcarrier.
 Instead, one can divide the total bandwidth into multiple subbands and estimate a covariance that can be applied at the subband level:

 where $\mathcal{N}_b$ is the set of subcarriers in the $b$-th subband and $N_\text{sb} = |\mathcal{N}_b|$.
 This reduces computation without significantly sacrificing accuracy when the subband width is chosen within the clutter coherence bandwidth.
 To obtain an individual covariance estimate at each subcarrier, one can implement the subband averaging using a sliding window with overlapping frequency windows, trading off estimation variance versus frequency resolution in a controlled manner.